 John PIGOTT Junior and Elizabeth MAGUIRE were married in the Parish Church of Saint Peter, City of Dublin, on 18 June 1824, by Rev Robert MAGUIRE (Elizabeth's first cousin), and witnessed by E. PERROT of College Green, Charles KELLY (John's future brother-in-law) of Georges Street, and William KELLY.

-Notice of the marriage was published seven days earlier, in the Dublin Evening Mail of Friday 18 June:
+Notice of the marriage was published in the Dublin Evening Mail of Friday 18 June:

 "This morning, in Saint Peter's Church, by the Rev Robert MAGUIRE, John PIGOTT, of Charlotte Street, Esq, to Elizabeth, eldest daughter of Mr William MAGUIRE, of Peter Place."